-Join Paul Nowak for an in-depth discussion in this video Using your hand to guide your eyes, part of Speed Reading Fundamentals.
+Join Paul Nowak for an in-depth discussion in this video Using your hand to guide your eyes, part of Learning Speed Reading.

 - The simplest thing you can do right now…to improve your reading speed…is to use your hand as a guide.…Now, you can use your hand, your finger,…or even a pen, while you're reading.…Either way, you're guiding your eyes through the text.…This is the simplest way…to improve your concentration while reading.…And guess what, if you have better concentration,…you'll have a better reading speed.…Also, if you're able to concentrate better,…that should also improve your comprehension too.…You'll want to place your finger or pen…slightly below the text on a page…and underline the words from left to right…in one continuous motion.…